 Mount Athos’ s architecture & art

-Monasteries are built to the Byzantine architecture.
-The buildings are constructed with massive walls to create a defensive shield from pirates or other conquerors giving Athos a castle-like appearance.
+Monasteries are built under the style of Byzantine architecture.
+The buildings are constructed with massive walls to create a defensive shield from pirates or other conquerors like a fort, giving Athos a castle appearance.
 In the middle of the structure there is a courtyard, which includes the “katholiko” (cardinal monastery), the trapeza” (refectory), “phiale” (the basin for the blessing of the waters) and chapels.
 Next to the central church you will find the bell-towers and the domes.
-“Archontaki” is the guest room in every monastery.
-Also, every monastery has an “arsanas”, a small port that monks have access.
+What is more, “Archontaki” is the guest room of all monasteries which have also the “arsanas”, a small port that only monks have the access.

-The Athonian monasteries hold invaluable art treasures and had remained a cultural center for almost one thousand years.
+The Athonian monasteries hold invaluable art treasures while at the same time form a cultural center for almost one thousand years.
 There are numerous painting collections and portable icons as well as mosaics and sculptures from the medieval years.
 All pieces of art are precious and unique holding a sacred story that traveled through the years.

 Monasteries & sites

 The offices of Holy Community and Protaton (10th century) are the most impressive buildings in Karyes.
-In the sanctuary lays the miraculous icon of Virgin “Axion Esti”, the Virgin Mary of Mount Athos.
+The sanctuary has the miraculous icon of Virgin “Axion Esti”, the Virgin Mary of Mount Athos.
 The library contains 117 codes, lots of valuable printed books and the first Typiko (religious script) of Mount Athos, written on goat leather and signed by the Emperor Ioannis Tsimiskis.

 1. Megisti Lavra